-Figure 9. -- Results from permutation tests depicting percent differences between monitored and unmonitored trips by strata in the partial coverage category.
+Figure 9. -- Results from permutationrandomization tests depicting percent differences between monitored and unmonitored trips by strata in the partial coverage category.
 Grey bars depict the distribution of differences between monitored and unmonitored trips when the assignment of monitoring status has been randomized (this represents the sampling distribution under the null hypothesis that monitored and unmonitored trips are the same).
 The vertical red solid line denotes the actual difference between monitored and unmonitored trips.
 Values on the x-axis have been scaled to reflect the relative (%) differences in each metric.
 The p-value for each test is denoted in the upper left corner.
 Low p-values are reason to reject the null hypothesis and conclude that there is a monitoring effect.